Sharada Prasad

 Sharda Prasad is an Indian politician and a member of 17th Legislative Assembly of Uttar Pradesh.
 He represents the Chakia constituency and is a member of the Bharatiya Janata Party.

 Political career

-Prasad won his seat the 2017 Uttar Pradesh Legislative Assembly elections by defeating Jitendra Kumar of the Bahujan Samaj Party with a margin of 20,063 votes.
+Prasad won his seat in the 2017 Uttar Pradesh Legislative Assembly elections by defeating Jitendra Kumar of the Bahujan Samaj Party with a margin of 20,063 votes.